MicrosoftDocs/VBA-Docs/excel/Concepts/Cells-and-Ranges/range-formula-vs-formula2.md

 #Translating from Range.Formula2 to Range.Formula

 Formula set using Range.Formula2 Excel will ensure that is calculated using AE.
 This is done by evaluating all newly authored formulas as array formulas.
-However, to minimize the number of CSE array formulas shown in old Excel, DA Excel analyses the formula to determine if an array or mulitcelled range could be provided to a function that expected a single value - the only time IIE and AE differ.
-If the formula will calcs the same under IIE and AE, DA Excel saves the formula as an IIE.
-If there is any potential that they differ, Excel will it to file in save such that pre-DA excel sees it as an array formula.
-You can test whether the formula will appear as an array formula for pre-DA Excel using Range.IsSavedAsArray()
+On file save, DA Excel examines the formulas in the workbook to determine if they would calculate the same in AE and IIE.
+If they do, Excel saves them as IIE to reduce the number of Array formulas seen by Pre-dynamic array versions of Excel.
+You can test whether the formula will be saved to file as an array formula using Range.IsSavedAsArray()

 ```vb